DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `OrientationMonitor.swift`: tracks device orientation changes and updates the recording orientation so clips stay upright.
 - `HapticFeedback.swift`: emits subtle haptic cues when recording starts and stops.
+- `PeerSessionManager.swift` now reports when the connection is lost so `RecordingCoordinator` can stop recording if the peer disconnects.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.